ieeevr/dev/attend/registration/index.md

 	<h4>Cancellation Policy</h4>
 	<div>
 		<p>
-			All refund/cancellation requests must be received in writing to <span class="registration"></span> by <b>15 February 2025 11:59 PM AoE Time</b>.
-There will be an administrative fee of US$150 for cancelled registrations and US$150 deducted for One-Day/Workshop/Tutorial registrations from each cancellation.
+			All refund/cancellation requests must be received in writing to  <a target="_blank" href="mailto:colloque@agence-vert.com">colloque@agence-vert.com</a> by February 6, 2025 11:59 PM AoE Time.
 		</p>
 		<p>
+			Registration cancelled until February 16th will be refunded 80% of the registration fees.
+Registration cancelled from February 17th will not be eligible for a refund.
+		</p><p>
 			Note:
 			<ul>
 				<li>Author registrations are non-refundable.</li>